h-i-sutton/h-i-sutton.github.io/_posts/2026-04-06-Chinese-Moored-Underwater-Sensor.md

 ![Chinnese moored Underwater sensor](/images/Chinese-moored-underwater-sensor-profile.jpg)

 The device has been positively identified as a type developed by China and tested in the mid-2010s.
-It was developed by the 710 Research Institute, part of China Shipbuilding Industry Corporation.
+It was developed by the 710 Research Institute, part of China Shipbuilding Industry Corporation (now CSSC).
 The institute focuses on underwater attack and defence.
 Known as the ‘**Deep-Sea Real-Time Transmission Mooring System**’ it was tested at least as early as 2016 by the Institute of Oceanology, Chinese Academy of Sciences.
 It reportedly achieved 190 days of real-time transmission of deep-sea data in the Western Pacific.
 It is possibly manufactured by Qingdao Haishan Marine Technology Co., Ltd (unconfirmed).

 ![Chinnese moored Underwater sensor](/images/Chinese-moored-underwater-sensor-indonesia-1.jpg)